MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-calculating-work-in-process-for-a-job.md

 13. Open **Job Task Lines** for the job, include the parts of the job that should be in the WIP calculation, and then recalculate and post the new value to the general ledger.

     > [!NOTE]
     >  Suppose Tricia calculated and posted WIP for a job with incorrect dates.
-Following the method that was discussed earlier, she can reverse the incorrect postings, correct the dates, and repost to the general ledger.
+Following the method that was discussed earlier, Tricia can reverse the incorrect postings, correct the dates, and repost to the general ledger.

 ## Next Steps